Fuego Youth Leadership Program Application

 Selection Process

-We will notify applicants chosen for interviews on Friday, April 21st.
-Once selected for an interview you must request a job permit from your school office and have it completed and submitted by May 5th, 2023.
-Interviews will take place between mid to late April and we plan to complete our selection process and notify applicants of our decisions by May 11th, 2023.
+We will notify applicants chosen for interviews by Tuesday, April 21st.
+Once selected for an interview you must request a job permit from your school office and have it completed and submitted by July 6th, 2026.
+Interviews will take place between mid to late April and we plan to complete our selection process and notify applicants of our decisions by the end of April.
 In addition to the application criteria outlined above, we are looking for students who have demonstrated a sustained interest in our courses, solid interpersonal skills, and maturity in their ability to abide by health, safety and behavioral expectations.

 Questions?
 Contact Us